 - Move your body.
 It’s all too easy to stop being as active once summertime ends so make it a priority to set up a solid workout routine.
 Find something that you love and feels good then be sure to follow through with it every day.

 - Set Boundaries.
-We are in an election year in the United States and it’s a shit show.
-We are in a pandemic globally and it’s even worse.
+We are still in the midst of an epic global shit show with the pandemic, disinformation, polarization and hate, and social injustices (not to mention Mother Earth having reached the breaking point).
 You have to protect your mental health and set firm boundaries about what you will or will not tolerate.
 It’s okay to tell people NO.

 - Spend time outdoors.
 Soak up all of the glory of this season by getting outside as often as possible.
 There is no other time of the year quite like fall so savor as much of it as you can by going outdoors.